PatrickVuscan/LBC-Frontend/README.md

  * Describe your overall deployment process from writing code to viewing a live applicatioon
  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it! -->

+ - We had each major feature worked on by one member on their own branch.
+This was two avoid conflicts and isolate code issues.
+ - When a major feature was done, this user would first merge master into their branch in order to check for conflicts and address them.
+After that, they would create a pull request for their branch to be merged with master.
+Another developer would review this code for style, syntax, or other errors and then confirm the changes to master if they were ready.

  ## Licenses
  <!-- Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.